vjayaramrh/cp4na/odf_operator/README.md

+## General Notes
+These YAML files represent the installation files to setup/install OpenShift Data Foundation 4.9 operator and its storage cluster instance on an existing OCP 4.9 cluster.
+Certain storage parameters have been fine-tuned to suit the requirements of the IBM CP4NA operator.
+The YAML files were created by referring the installation guide [here](https://access.redhat.com/articles/5692201).

+## Testing and Verification

 Use the `cephfs-nginx-svc-test.yaml` , `rbd-nginx-svc-test.yaml` and `cephfs-nginx-svc-test-rwx.yaml` to create cluster IP services that use `ocs-storagecluster-cephfs` and `ocs-storagecluster-ceph-rbd` storage class to create pv and pvc to test out that ODF is working fine on the cluster.

 Follow the below steps